-Through quality first teaching our staff make reasonable adjustments to help include all children not just those with SEN. Children within our school are supported in a variety of ways depending on their needs.
-Children's learning needs are managed by the class teacher and children are taught in the classroom setting, where all children's needs are identified and appropriate learning activities are taught.
-Where pupils are identified by the class teacher and SENCO as needing additional support a Teaching Assistant is allocated to work with the child/ren within the class setting.
+Through quality first teaching our staff make reasonable adjustments to help include all children not just those with SEN. Quality first teaching describes the ways in which teaching staff adapt the classroom environment, the leanring and the delivery of teaching in order to meet the needs of the pupils in the class at that time.
+Children within our school are supported in a variety of ways depending on their needs.
+Children's learning needs are managed by the class teacher and children are taught in the classroom setting, where every child's needs are identified and appropriate learning activities are taught.
+Where pupils are identified by the class teacher and SENCO as needing additional support a Learning Support Assistant is allocated to work with the child/ren within the class setting.
 Some children may also be identified as needing additional interventions and these may happen outside of the classroom in a small group or 1:1.
 Each term teachers and the SENCo monitor the impact and effectiveness of interventions through tracking of pupil progress.
 With parents' consent, the SENCo may also engage external agencies such as for additional advice on how to best support a child.
-Our SEN Governor undertakes regular visits / meetings with the SENCo to monitor the quality of our special needs provision
+Our SEND Governor undertakes regular visits / meetings with the SENCo to monitor the quality of our special needs provision

 How adaptations are made to the curriculum and the learning environment of children and young people with SEND.
-Where a child's needs may mean that they are not accessing the curriculum, additional changes to the curriculum may be made in response to these needs.
+Where a child's needs mean that they are not accessing the curriculum, additional changes to the curriculum may be made in response to these needs.
 Changes may mean that: